Santa Ana (canton): Colonization and Early History

+Cavallón struggled to overcome resistance from local Huetar groups, and when the settlement had ran out of provisions, an operation from Antonio Perrya was sent to forcibly submit and raid the area of Old Tabarcia..

+In 1562 however, Cavallón would leave the settlement, having failed at his attested mission.

+He was replaced by Juan Vázquez de Coronado.
+By 1563, the settlement was mostly abandoned, with the inhabitants eventually moving to the colony of Cartago by 1564, having been established by Coronado the previous year.
+This was possibly done due to the lack of slave labour.

-The canton was further colonised in the 16th or 17th century, (Note: Sources conflict on the century the lands were ceded in.
+The canton was further colonized in the 16th or 17th century, (Note: Sources conflict on the century the lands were ceded in.
 An Ifam article states that the ceding occurred in the 16th century, however a later TicoTimes article states that the ceding occurred a century later.) following the ceding of the land by the Spanish crown to Jerónimo de Retes y López de Ortega, the high sheriff of Cartago.
 These lands were ceded as recognition for his work.
-Following Jerónimo's daughter (Petronila de Retes)’s marriage to José de Alvarado, part of the lands were ceded into the couple's possession in a letter in the Protocols of Cartago dated on the 1 December, 1658.
+Following Jerónimo's daughter (Petronila de Retes)’s marriage to José de Alvarado, part of the lands were ceded into the couple's possession in a letter in the Protocols of Cartago dated on December 1, 1658.
 This letter also marks the first mention of the name Santa Ana, as a name for the lands.
 Soon afterwards however, the lands would pass down to Ana de Retes, Petronilla's sister.
 Ana would later sell the lands in which the modern head city of Santa Ana is located in.

 The Retes family would later sell part of the lands in 1750 to a priest named Juan de Pomar y Burgos.
 Around the year 1765, Pomar would build a house, (now known as "La Casona") as-well as a chapel.
-The Casona is still standing today, and is now part of the Museo Histórico Agrícola (Historical Agricultural Museum) located in the Santa Ana Conservation Centre.
-La Casona was also declared Historical Arquitectural Heritage of Costa Rica.
-It is one of the oldest structures located at the Conservation Centre.

 By 1817, most of the land had come into possession of Ana María de Cárdenas.
 However, by 1850, the lands had changed hands multiple times, eventually ending up in the hands of a priest named Ana Tiburcio Fernández Valverde.
 Valverde would subsequently remodel the old chapel, converting it into a small hermitage, which would open in 1850.
 Around this time, the modern day head city of the canton (Santa Ana) began to arise around the Fernández property, along the Uruca river.
 In March 1870, the current parish church of Santa Ana began construction, with it being completed in 1880.
 The centre of the future district moved east around this time to the location of the new parish church.